AD-DAE: Alzheimer's Disease Progression Modeling with Unpaired Longitudinal MRI using Diffusion Auto-Encoders: Related Works

 \section{Related Works}

-Our approach can be categorized as a condition-driven diffusion modeling, designed to generate longitudinal brain MRI images without paired subject-specific supervision.
-Relating to our contribution, we discuss the following: (i)~Generative approaches for progression modeling, focusing on how progression is encoded, (ii) Diffusion-based methods for progression generation, and (iii) unsupervised image-to-image translation.
+Our approach can be categorized as a condition-driven diffusion-based progression modeling approach, trained without paired subject-specific guidance.
+Relating to this, we discuss: (i) Generative approaches for progression modeling, Diffusion methods (ii) for progression generation, and (iii) unpaired image-to-image translation.